kshyatt/academic-kickstart/content/post/itensorsgpu/index.md

 end
 ```

 Once these wrappers and their tests were merged into `CuArrays.jl`, I set about changing up how we were calling the contraction functions on the `ITensors.jl` side.
+We decided to do this because within `CUTENSOR` there were already highly optimized routines for various permutations, and we didn't want to try to reinvent the wheel with our permute-then-GEMM system.
+Switching to `CUTENSOR` let us abstract away the permutation-handling, so the code interfacing with `CuArrays.jl` was much simpler than under our previous approach.
 Dealing with optional dependencies, as `CuArrays.jl` would have been for `ITensors.jl`, is still kind of a pain in Julia, so I made a new package, [`ITensorsGPU.jl`](https://github.com/ITensor/ITensorsGPU.jl), to hold all the CUDA-related logic.
 What's nice is that from the end-user's perspective, they just have copy the tensors to the GPU at the start of the simulation and afterwards everything works mostly seamlessly -- they don't have to concern themselves with index orders or anything.
 It frees the user to focus more on high-level algorithm design.

 # Extirpating memory copies